 Christian holds a series of online and in-person workshops both locally and internationally.
 His website lists his latest workshop locations (https://christianfletchertraining.com).
 He does it for the love of passing on his skills, but admits that there is a ‘bit of a perk’ to traveling around the world to places like Cambodia, Iceland, Antarctica, and the many amazing locations in Australia for ‘work’.

 Christian lives in Dunsborough, WA with his wife and two children.

 Christian’s work has been recognised many times over the years.
 In 2011, the Australian Institute of Professional Photography (AIPP) awarded him both the Western Australian and the Australian Professional Landscape Photographer of The Year.
 In 2014 he was again awarded the Western Australian Professional Landscape Photographer of The Year.
 Most recently he won the inaugural 2014 International Landscape Photographer of The Year award.
 His galleries have also won tourism awards for excellence.

-Christian uses the Phase One camera system (80 pixels) with the IQ180 digital back and a range of Phase or Schneider lenses.
+Christian uses a Leica camera system and a range of Leica lenses.
 He states that it is the ultimate machine for the job of shooting landscapes.
-He also carries a little Sigma DP2 Quattro, stating that “it is the closest thing to shooting medium format in a compact camera”.
-He also “cannot do without” his B&W 10 stop ND filters and his Kinotehnik LCDVF loupe.
+He also carries a little Sigma SD H Quattro, stating that “it is the closest thing to shooting medium format in a compact camera”.
+He also “cannot do without” his B&W 10 stop ND filters.

-At home he edits on a Mac Pro and a Macbook Pro and uses a Wacom Cintiq 24HD Touch as his main editing screen.
+At home he edits on a Mac Pro and a Macbook Pro and uses a Wacom Cintiq 27HD Touch as his main editing screen.
 When traveling, he uses the Wacom 13” Companion Hybrid.

-Christian uses Epson printers (two 4900s, a 9900 and an 11880), with his papers of choice being Canson Platine, Rag Photographique and Baryta.
+Christian uses Epson printers (10070 and a 20070), with his papers of choice being Canson Platine, Rag Photographique and Baryta.